Mardi Gras (album): Reception

 Reviews for the album were mixed to poor, with Jon Landau writing in his May 25, 1972, review for Rolling Stone that it was, "relative to a group's established level of performance, the worst album I have ever heard from a major rock band."
+He also added: "In the future, Mardi Gras may be known as Fogerty's Revenge."
 In a rare positive review, Gene Sculatti of Phonograph Record praised John Fogerty's performance on the record, but noted the absence of Tom Fogerty as a downside.
 He concluded: "It may not be Green River or Cosmo's Factory, but Mardi Gras offers some of Creedence's finest moments, and it's a damn good answer to any and all of those 'Rock is Dying' clowns."

 Mardi Gras was not remastered and reissued on CD until 2000.
 A remastered version of the album was featured on the 40th anniversary CCR box set, but not as a stand-alone album.
 It was remastered and released on 180 Gram Vinyl by Analogue Productions in 2006.
 The album was re-released in remastered format as a Japan exclusive in January 2011.